PDAL/PDAL/doc/workshop/exercises/batch_processing/batch-processing.rst

 How substitutions are passed generally depends on the operating system and tools available.
-In the unix/linux environments, this is primarily using the `find` and `ls` programs to get lists of files (either with directories or just filenames) and the `xargs` program to pass those files to the :ref:`pdal` application (although `-exec` with `find` can also be used).
+In the unix/linux environments, this is primarily using the `find` and `ls` programs to get lists of files (either with directories or just filenames) and the `xargs` or `parallel` program to pass those files to the :ref:`pdal` application (although `-exec` with `find` can also be used).
 These tools are available in the `docker` environment if you are running `PDAL` under docker.
 They are also available under Windows one installs `Cygwin` or `MinGW`.
 They are also available if Git for Windows is installed.
 They are also available as win32 command line programs installed from the GNU Findutils (https://www.gnu.org/software/findutils/findutils.html).
+They are available for MacOS and Linux.

 Windows native tools